 But in this hostile reality there were good sides: it was the family home that formed the martyrs.
 Entering the room called “House” one can see a typical Ukrainian house with a cross, which is the symbol of victory.

-The room “Gift of Faith” will be the heart of the memorial.
+The room “Gift of Faith” will be the heart of the museum.
 In the center there will be a destroyed altar, because the greatness of the persecuted was born at the altar.
 On the walls are evidences of extensive pastoral activity of many priests.
 The faces of people who regained their faith due to those priests will look at us from the photos.
 They were the representatives of different classes: simple workers, nurses, students, doctors and their individual testimonies.
 The songs of these times will be played.
 On the screens we will see crowds of people and evidence of their endurance and loyalty, which can be both read and seen on the screens.

 After this preparation, pilgrims can enter the room of imprisonment and persecution.
 The pictures of desecrated shrines, weeping people, empty homes – it should cause a sense of the situation in which priests had to perform pastoral ministry in Ukraine for 80 years and how they managed to keep their faith – so it just points to today’s times – when the faith constantly needs to be taken care of.